The Princeton University Survey Research Center (SRC) was founded in 1992 with

 SRC staff from left, Edward Freeland

-(Director), Helen Varone (Office Manager), Phil Fugate (Computing and Network Administrator), Sharon Brucker (Research Specialist), Naila Rahman (Associate Director), and Ryan Tully (Research Associate).
+(Associate Director), Helen Varone (Office Manager), Phil Fugate (Computing and Network Administrator), Sharon Brucker (Research Specialist), Naila Rahman (Assistant Director), and Ryan Tully (Research Associate).

 Krueger.
 Prof. Krueger is the Bendheim Professor of Economics and